 How do you get from the UK to Les 2 Alpes by car?

-It's not a short trip from the UK to Deux Alpes but it can be done in one or two days, depending on where you leave from.
+It's not a short trip from the UK to Deux Alpes but it can be done in a day, depending on where you leave from.
 Most people driving from the UK to France will need to cross the English Channel from Dover to Calais, the nearest French town.
 The Calais to 2 Alpes driving time is around nine hours for a distance of 930km.
 The most direct route is via the French motorways A26, A5, A31, A6 and A48.

-You can cross the Channel by the Eurotunnel or a cross-Channel ferry which takes cars from Dover to Calais in around 90 minutes.
+You can cross to France from Folkestone to Calais by Eurotunnel in 35 minutes, or take a Channel ferry from Dover to Calais in around 90 minutes.
 We recommend you book your tickets in advance.
 There are also ferries from Portsmouth and Poole to Caen, Cherbourg and St. Malo, in the north of France, while from Hull you can travel by ferry to Zeebrugge in Belgium and then make your way down to Les Deux Alpes.

 Another thing to take into consideration when bringing your car to Les 2 Alpes is that the road on the way up to resort from Bourg d'Oisans is around 20km long (a 30-minute drive more or less) and quite winding in places.
 Even though snow clearers operate every day in winter, driving conditions can be challenging.
-For the winter season (from 1st November until 31st March), it is now mandatory to have snow chains in the boot of your car or winter tyres fitted, and local police carry out regular spot checks.
-Read our Driving to Les 2 Alpes Guide and find more information on our Parking in Les 2 Alpes page once you’ve arrived.
+For the winter season (from 1st November until 31st March), it is mandatory to have snow chains in the boot of your car or winter tyres fitted, and local police carry out regular spot checks.

 Coaches & long-distance buses to Les 2 Alpes